MINORITY HEALTH FAIR

 In 2005, the MHF was moved to Eastgate Town Center due to the expected growth for attendees and vendors at the event.
 The 9th Annual MHF held this past August drew over 2,000 attendees and 100 vendors.
 Since inception of the event, over 10,000 people have received free educational and screening services at the MHF.
 We have received personal testimonials from attendees that attending and receiving the free services at the MHF saved their life.
 In additions, participating vendors have commented that the MHF is the best organized and attended health fair in the region.

-Thank you for supporting the 11th Annual Hamilton County Minority Health Fair!
-The Health Fair would not be successful without the assistance of sponsors, vendors and volunteers.
+Thank you for supporting the 21st Annual Hamilton County Minority Health Fair!
+The Health Fair would not be a success without the assistance of sponsors, vendors and volunteers.

 Click here to view a video from the 9th Annual Minority Health Fair